vgaldi/fw-lab/content/authors/mrossi/_index.md

   - Current Members
 ---

 **Marco Rossi** is a Ph.D.
-Student in Information Technologies for Engineering at the University of Sannio, under the supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi).
+Candidate in Information Technologies for Engineering at the University of Sannio, under the supervision of Prof. [Vincenzo Galdi](/author/vincenzo-galdi).

 His research is focused on electromagnetically consistent models of smart radio environments for 6G wireless communications networks.